Meet Our Board

 Fiona McCann Open Signal Board Member | Freelance Editor + Journalist

-Fiona McCann is a journalist and writer based in Portland.
-She is currently Senior Editor-at-Large at Portland Monthly.
-Previously she’s worked at social media news agency Storyful, the Irish Times newspaper, Reuters news agency, and RTE, Ireland’s national broadcaster.
+She reviews podcasts and writes on arts, culture, and the United States for the Irish Times newspaper.
+She's the former Editor in Chief at Portland Monthly and has also worked at social media news agency Storyful, the Irish Times newspaper, Reuters news agency, and RTE, Ireland’s national broadcaster.

 Dawn Mott Open Signal Board Member | Operations Manager, Northwest Housing Alternatives